owulveryck/blog/content/post/markov.md

 > This condition could be written as the equation: $ Av = \lambda v$, where $\lambda$ is a scalar known as the eigenvalue or characteristic
 > value associated with the eigenvector $v$

-To compute the eigenvector, we should find the solution to the equation $det(A-\lambda*I)=0$ where I is the identity matrix.
+To compute the eigenvector, we should find the solution to the equation $det(A-\lambda I)=0$ where $I$ is the identity matrix.
 Actually
 I don't know how to do it anymore, and I will simply use _R_'s _egen_ function:

 ```